 Decide on your format of the interview

-There are a number of formats of interview you might want to adopt including telephone interviews, face-to-face interviews, panel interviews and group interviews.
+There are a number of formats of the interview you might want to adopt including telephone interviews, face-to-face interviews, panel interviews, and group interviews.
 You might want to do these in stages or you might just want to do one depending on your hiring needs.

 Face-to-face interviews are probably the most popular interview format.
 You can arrange it between the hiring manager and the interviewee or you can also invite other members of staff too such as people the applicant would be working with if successful or someone with extensive HR experience.
 Obviously the more people in the interview the more ‘panel-esque’ it becomes, but there are benefits of panel meetings in that the decision is collaborative and not autonomous, removing all elements of bias.
 Meeting people in the flesh is a great way to get to know your applicant, see how they present themselves, their mannerisms and of course, their suitability for the role.

 Group interviews are also an option; this is interviewing multiple applicants at once.
 It’s a unique opportunity to see how the applicants react in a team whilst giving you an insight into where they fit in your company i.e. the leader, the introvert.